Spotting carp jumping out of the water gets the adrenaline pumping for us carp anglers.

 The swim bladder is linked to the oesophagus and by varying the air within their swim bladder the fish can then rise or drop in the water column.

 When carp jump out of the water and land with a fairly exciting splash, the air is forced in or out of the swim bladder through the fish’s oesophagus which then allows the fish to change depths in the water.

 On shallower water, the chances of seeing fish jump are reduced quite significantly as not much pressure is built up with changes of depth, but in deeper water, you will tend to see more activity of carp leaping.

 Don’t get me wrong, carp will not always jump to change swimming depths as they can do this through natural processes, if the carp leaped from the water every time they changed depth carp fishing would be even more of an interesting experience.

 In lakes where carp travel from depths to the surface pressure increases on their swim bladder so jumping and forcing air from their swim bladder neutralizes this pressure so the carp can swim properly in the upper layers of the water.

-Another reason that seems to hold its own is that carp leap out of the water as a method of cleaning out debris from their gills.
+Another reason that seems to hold its own is that carp leap out of the water to clean debris from their gills.

-So why not clean out this debris with a leap out of the water?
-When the carp hit the water rushes through their gills washing out any built up silt or mud.
+So why not clean this debris with a leap out of the water?
+When the carp hit the water rushes through their gills washing out any built-up silt or mud.

-In silty lakes carp will rummage through the lake bed looking for food so once again build-ups of silt occurs in their gills so a jump from the water does the job of cleaning them out.
+In silty lakes, carp will rummage through the lake bed looking for food, so once again build-ups of silt occur in their gills, so a jump from the water cleans them out.